 Please refer to the Safety Data Sheet (SDS) for each product prior to use.

 Cements may cause respiratory, skin and eye irritation.
 Wet cement can be irritating and corrosive to the eyes and skin and may cause skin sensitisation (dermatitis).
 Repeated inhalation of the dust containing crystalline silica may cause bronchitis, silicosis (scarring of the lung) and lung cancer, and the risk of scleroderma.

 Always protect yourself with the correct Personal Protective Equipment (PPE).

-The recommended shelf life of grey cement products is approximately 6 months from the date of manufacture.
+The recommended shelf life of cementitious products such as Grey Cement and Lime is approximately 6 months from the date of manufacture.
 It is recommended that Off White Cement is used within 3 months of manufacture.
 These timeframes are based on the understanding that the product has been stored unopened and off the ground away from moisture.
-Cement is recommended to be stored indoors out of the weather and with the pallet wrap always maintained around the product.
-It is essential to ensure that stock of this product is rotated with the oldest pallet always used first.
+Cementitious products are recommended to be stored indoors out of the weather and with the pallet wrap always maintained around the product.
+It is essential to ensure that stock of this product type is rotated with the oldest pallet always used first.

 If you have to store bagged cement products at home, make sure you keep them off the ground and fully protected from the weather.